RC-14/pixivcat-clone/README.md

 - `userAgent`: The user agent of your browser. *(String)*
 - `cookie`: The cookie that your browser sends to [pixiv.net](https://www.pixiv.net/). *(String)*

-The cookie is only neccessary if you want to get images that are not accessible without an account (e.g. *R-18* rated illustrations).
+The cookie is only neccessary if you want to get images that are not accessible without an account (e.g. *R-18* illustrations).